Percona-Lab/percona-docstreamer/readme.md

 5. The Safety Net (Checkpoints)\
   While all this is happening, the docMongoStream is constantly saving its place.
     - Tracking
-      - Every time a batch is successfully applied, the tool updates its internal tracker.
+      - Every time a batch is successfully applied, docMongoStream updates its internal tracker.
     - Saving
       - It periodically writes the timestamp of the last successful event to the `docMongoStream.checkpoints` collection in MongoDB.
     - Crash Recovery
-      - If the server crashes or docMongoStream is stopped, the tool restarts, reads that timestamp, and resumes the change stream from the exact millisecond it left off.
+      - If the server crashes or docMongoStream is stopped, docMongoStream restarts, reads that timestamp, and resumes the change stream from the exact millisecond it left off.

 ## Limitations & Important Notes